gaussic/text-classification/README.md

-# CNN for sentence classi
+# CNN for sentence classification

 This example demonstrates the use of Conv1D for CNN text classification.
 Original paper could be found at: https://arxiv.org/abs/1408.5882